When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Ada

-Ada in Popular Culture
+Ada in Pop Culture

-• Ada Monroe: Character in Cold Mountain.
+• Ada Monroe: The love interest and resilient survivor in the novel and film Cold Mountain.

 Is Ada a Biblical Name?